Website icon Xpert.Digital

 2. Structure and precision (Germany)

-3. Loyalty and community spirit (Japan)
+3. Loyalty and sense of community (Japan)

 New thinking in corporate culture